mateusz-konczal/shop-app-frontend/README.md

 the entire application.
 Admins and customers have dedicated login and password change pages.
 The customer can also reset the password by providing an e-mail address and obtaining a special link valid for a certain period of time.
 The online shop was integrated with the Przelewy24 online payment system.
-Currently, the project is being refined and then it will be deployed on a cloud platform.
+The application was containerized and deployed to the AWS cloud platform.
 - --
 ## Technologies
 * Node.js 18.15.0